dsoto/ENSP-499/syllabus/syllabus.md

 Submit these files in a single PDF copy to my email or upload to Moodle.

 You will also arrange to have a one-page letter of evaluation sent from your internship supervisor to me via email.
+This letter should briefly discuss the type of work you performed and your performance during the internship.

 # Grading